 As a blogger, you are always looking for inspiration.
 A perfect way to get refreshed and inspired is to attend a blogging workshop or conference.
 A few years ago I was fortunate to attend the Inspire Workshop at KariAnne Wood of Thistlewood Farm’s home in McKinney, Texas.

 One of my favorite things when styling an outdoor gathering is to use furniture that isn’t necessarily made for outdoor use.
 Using furniture that is made for indoors in an outdoor setting is a marvelous way to create the feeling of an outdoor room.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-This was a one day workshop, but what I learned that day has changed my course this past year.
-A few months after the workshop one of the other attendees reached out to organize a group of us to join in a call each week to encourage and help one another on our blogging adventures.
+This was a one day workshop, but what I learned that day has changed so much of my blogging journey!
+KariAnne taught me some of the best ways to organize and move forward with Celebrate & Decorate.
+A few months after the workshop one of the other attendees, encouraged by KariAnne had the good idea to organize a group of us who had attended to join in a call each week to encourage and help one another on our blogging journeys.
 Seven of us have become regulars on our weekly calls.
-Just a little over a week ago, five of us were lucky enough to gather at Bella Terra, a gorgeous historical home in Phoenix.
+Five of us were lucky enough to gather at Bella Terra, a gorgeous historical home in Phoenix.

 Everything about this beautiful estate was wonderful, but being able to share two days with four of these wonderful blogging friends!
 This was our first time gathering in person, in fact I had never met two of them, but it was as if I already knew each of these amazing women!